angular-gantt/angular-gantt/docs/plugins/tooltips.md

 - ### template

     Template to use for tooltip element.

+    This attribute is not observed and not evaluated as an expression.

 - ### template-url

     URL of template to use for tooltip element.

     If `undefined` or `plugins/tooltips/tooltip.tmpl.html`, default template will be used.

+    This attribute is not observed and not evaluated as an expression.

     *note: template-url must be different than `plugins/tooltips/tooltip.tmpl.html`, or it will use default template included in `angular-gantt-plugins.js` or `angular-gantt-tooltips.js`.*